NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-28-political-stances-lda.md

 Specific concerns identied by LDA for the Democrat Party Platform are "family" , "people", "care", "community", and "energy".
 The distribution of these words for the tokens (to see this illustrated, select the Topic 1 bubble) demonstrated little overlap into the Republican Party Platform.
 The most meaningful words in the Republican Party Platform are: "american", "policy", "border", "restore", and "education".
 There is no direct mention in either of the topics, outside of "energy" to direct cliamte related concern.
 For the Democrat Topic, or Topic 1, at a relevance of zero the term "water" was identified.

+<a id="#conclusions"></a>
+### Conclusions:
+The topics identified through Latent Dirichlet Allocation provided insight into current media concerns and historical climate policy.
+For current media concerns particular ideologies were not able to be identified because of the separation and broadness of the words assigned to the topics.
+However, the findings identified for the news coverage are in alignment with findings from K-Means Clustering.
+In contrast, partisan ideological divides were able to be identified in the language used to define the parties for the 2024 Presidental Election.
+Neither of the parties focused on climate change.

+For Climate Related Bills, topics were able to identify the most persistent cliamte related concerns.
+The news cycle data is more responsive to current events, which is why in both LDA and K-Means the [Los Angeles Wildfires
+](https://en.wikipedia.org/wiki/January_2025_Southern_California_wildfires) were able to become a large topic.
+For Climate Related bills, partisan language is not included directly into the bill itself.
+For this reason, partisan ideological differences were not able to be identified from this analysis.

 ---
 ## Bibliography: